S-harsith/Queue-Analysis-System/README.md

 is what actually determines whether they're standing in the queue area.
-Box-center drifts up/down with how much of the person is visible in frame, which would make a standing person incorrectly test in/out of the ROI depending on box height alone.
+Box-center drifts up/down with how much of the person is visible in frame, which would make a standing person incorrectly test in/out of the ROI depending on box height alone

 ## Tuning knobs (all in `main.py`'s `QueueVision(...)` call)